nintendaii/LeaderboardTest/README.md

 ### PopupInitialization
 Contains original `IPopupInitialization` interface for initializing popups
 ### Services
 Contains modified version of original `PopupManagerService` implementation of `IPopupManagerService`.
-Provides API for opening and closing popups from Addressables system with automatic injection.
+Provides API for opening and closing popups from Addressables system.
 ## Module.Bootloader
 The entry point of the application.
 Initializes core systems — currently includes a simple loading sequence with a 1-second delay, as no external SDKs or subsystems are required at startup.
 ### CommandSignal
 Defines commands and signals used in this **Module**.
 ### Controllers
-Defines MVC components used in this **Module**. `LoadingScreenController` - MVC component for showing the first screen in the app's entry point.
+Defines MVC components used in this **Module**.
+- `LoadingScreenController` - MVC component for showing the first screen in the app's entry point.
 ### Launcher
 Provides a Launcher for installing all components, services and signals related to this **Module**.
 ### Services